hasindu2008/slow5/docs/tutorial.md

 ### Records (Reads)

 Each strand of ssDNA/RNA that gets sequenced through a nanopore has its resulting signal data stored into a slow5 record or "read".
-Each read is identified by a "read id"
+Each read is identified by a "read id".

 ```sh
 # get all the read ids contained ina slow5 file